-Branden Thompson was named as the new head coach for the Bruins’ six-year-old program in the summer of 2013.
+Branden Thompson was named as the new head coach for the Bruins in the summer of 2013.

-Thompson will enter his sixth season at the helm of the men's golf program for the 2018-19 season.
+Thompson will enter his seventh season at the helm of the men's golf program for the 2019-20 season.

 Last season (2017-18), the Bruins continued to climb up the Northwest Conference standings.
 They placed second at the NWC Fall Classic, third at the NWC Spring Classic and fifth at the NWC Championships.
 With all three events combined, the Bruins finished with 21 points and a fourth-place finish in the conference standings - their highest in program history (T-4th, 2015-16).
 Alex Plusquellec and Mason Koch both shined throughout the season, both earning All-NWC first-team honors.
 Plusquellec also became the Bruins' first-ever NWC Player of the Year.